housework-robot/main/S06_robot_side/S06E07_mushibot_wifi_ws_http.md

    </p>

 5. The screenshot below on the left side is the button to download the certificate which is located at the "detail tab".

+   Be careful, must download the root certificate, as the red arrow points to.

 6. We can use a wordpad to displays the content of the certificate.